Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Not necessarily by freezing every convention into constitutional text, but by publishing clearer runbooks for crisis paths: prorogation, dissolution, confidence, caretaker government, supply failure, refusal of advice, and the limited circumstances where reserve powers might be considered.

-This would not eliminate discretion.

-It would make the exception paths more inspectable before everyone is already screaming.
+Clearer runbooks would preserve discretion while making exception paths more inspectable before a crisis.

 In software terms, do not wait for the outage to discover that the disaster-recovery plan is vibes and an elderly binder.